The Ultimate Guide to Finding the Right Alaska Cruise

 You can take in Russian history easily on foot, including the onion-domed St. Michael’s Cathedral and the Russian Bishop’s House, but otherwise, Sitka may be a place you’ll want to take to the water.
 Unlike most other Alaskan ports, Sitka faces the open Pacific Ocean, with volcanic Mt.
 Edgecumbe floating on the near horizon.
 It’s a beautiful setting.

-Spotting sea otters in Alaska/ Lucia Griggi for Silversea
+Spotting sea otters in Alaska./Lucia Griggi

 Activities I’ve enjoyed here include Sea Otter and Wildlife Quest, a half-day cruise through the waters of Placid Sitka Sound.
 Sea otters, whale or bear sightings are guaranteed while kayaking on Sitka Sound will take you across kelp forests to uninhabited islands, with up-close encounters with sea life also frequent.
 Hiking tours into the lush backcountry are also rewarding.